aspose-slides/Aspose.Slides-Documentation/php-java/developer-guide/presentation-content/manage-hyperlinks/_index.md

 ### **Removing Hyperlinks from Texts**

-This Java code shows you how to remove the hyperlink from a text in a presentation slide:
+This PHP code shows you how to remove the hyperlink from a text in a presentation slide:

 ```php
   $pres = new Presentation();